-Valentine’s Day is round the corner, and we all know what that means: a whole load of people buying anti-fungal cream after trying edible underwear and ending up with a yeast infection.
+Valentine’s Day is around the corner, and we all know what that means: A whole bunch of people buying anti-fungal cream after trying edible underwear and ending up with a yeast infection.
 Nice one!

-You see, Tinder, Hinge and Bumble all go veeeery dry between November and March, presumably because it's cold and nobody can be arsed to go for drinks with strangers who might spend the entire date talking about their start up.
+You see, Tinder, Hinge, and Bumble all go veeeery dry between November and March, presumably because it's cold and nobody can be assed to go for drinks with strangers who might spend the entire date talking about their startup.
 So with dating apps ruled out, I decided to go all-in on a radical new approach to dating: guerilla marketing.

-I’m not talking about going out out and seeing if something happens, as I’m: a) too broke to do this and; b) shagged one of the kitchen staff in my favourite bar, and can obviously now never show my face there again.
-I’m talking about going into the real world, after work, handing out flyers:
+I’m not talking about going out and seeing if something happens, as I’m: a) too broke to do this and; b) had sex with one of the kitchen staff in my favorite bar, and can obviously now never show my face there again.
+I’m talking about going into the real world, after work, and handing out flyers:

-I started my journey by going to the most cliche romantic destination I could think of: the bookshop.
-In movies, people always find their true love in book shops, making eyes over Wuthering Heights and proceeding to slag off all the bestsellers.
+I started my journey by going to the most clichè romantic destination I could think of: the bookshop.
+In movies, people always find their true love in book shops, making eyes over Wuthering Heights and proceeding to talk shit about all the bestsellers.
 I taped a flier to my t-shirt (in case any suitors wanted an excuse to strike up conversation), and picked up a copy of Crime and Punishment.
 That definitely made me look very clever and interesting.